 The legendary, ten-year debate between Chandrakirti and Chandragomin is a good example.
 Both of these masters are regarded as realized beings by all sides.
 They debated on how to phrase the teachings to present the least danger of misinterpretation.

-There has been much heated debate in Tibet between the exponents of Rangtong (self-emptiness) and Zhentong (other-emptiness).
-The historic facts of these two philosophies are well known to scholars.
+There has been a much-heated debate in Tibet between the exponents of Rangtong (self-emptiness) and Zhentong (other-emptiness).
+The historical facts of these two philosophies are well known to scholars.
 This is what Jamgon Kongtrul has to say about the two systems:

 “Rangtong and Zhentong Madhyamaka philosophies have no differences in realizing emptiness, all phenomena that we experience on a relative level.
 They have no differences also in reaching the meditative state where all extremes (ideas) completely dissolve.
 Their difference lies in the words they use to describe the Dharmata.
 Zhentong describes the Dharmata, the mind of Buddha, as ‘ultimately real’; while Rangtong philosophers fear that if it is described that way, people might understand it as the concept of ‘soul’ or ‘atman’.
 The Zhentong philosopher believes that there is a more serious possibility of misunderstanding in describing the Enlightened State as ‘unreal’ and ‘void’.”